 Supporting Protected Area Management

-Currently the Foundation participates as a voting member of the multipartner Advisory Committee for Laguna de Rocha, and was instrumental in the approval of an underground power supply system for its fishing village.
+Currently the Foundation participates as a voting member of the multipartner Advisory Committee for Laguna de Rocha, and it was instrumental in the approval of an underground power supply system for its fishing village.

 FLC also played a decisive role in the creation of the Laguna Garzón multipartner Advisory Committee, in which we also participate as a full voting member.
 We are also contributing actively towards its Management Plan design, to be approved in 2020.